benjamingr/TakebackJS/README.md

-DomScraper
+TakebackJS
 ==========

-Dom Scraper - Take control of your DOM.
+Take control of your DOM.

-Often we have to serve HTML for speed but still want data bindable JS objects for good separation of concerns.
+Serving HTML from the server can be useful for load times.
+We still want sensible structure for our data, we want models that back up our presentation.

-This converts DOM to data bindable objects.
+This converts DOM structure to data bindable objects.

 For example, the following table: